Who is Mint 400 Records?

 My philosphy on records is that good songwriters make good records and little else matters.
 I didn't want to make my label revolve around anything but music and I wanted to provide a way for the artists I signed to record as much as possible and basically say screw all of the other bullshit that has become the music industry.
 Through keeping overhead costs down we are able to make a ton of records with a ton of bands and get them out to radio and out for licensing and that is what we are about.
 We don't have glossy pictures of every artist or fancy 50,000$ videos.
 What we do have are amazing bands that write amazing records.

-Mint 400 has grown since 2007 from a label that was my band Fairmont and my cousins band Theodore Grimm, to become a label that houses a roster of close to 60 artists and over 200 releases.
+Mint 400 has grown since 2007 from a label that was my band Fairmont and my cousins band Theodore Grimm, to become a label that houses a roster of over 95 artists and over 270 releases.
 With each artist we try to become for them whatever they need us to be.
 Whether they need a record produced, engineered, mixed and mastered, album artwork, digital distro, PR, a website, or tour help.
 We try to do it all without any cost to the artist.
 Mint 400 is record label that is buit for creative bands concerned with putting out many records for years to come and really honing their craft.

 The name Mint 400?